Note: My Web pages are best viewed with style sheets enabled. |

 Walking past a butcher shop one noon, I saw they were barbecuing tri-tips.
 I asked how to do it on a gas barbecue.
 I tried what they told me.
 That was perfect!

-Place the roast on the low cooking grate (high fire) for 5 minutes.
+Place the roast on the the barbecue over a high fire for 5 minutes.
 Turn and cook 5 more minutes.
 Ignore all flames.

-Quickly, move the roast to the high cooking grate (medium-low fire) and reduce the flame under that grate slightly.
-Turn off the high flame under the low cooking grate.
+Reduce the fire to medium-low fire.
 (Optional: Brush the top side with barbecue sauce.)
 Close the cover and cook for 10 minutes.
 Turn the roast.
 (Optional: Brush the cooked side with barbecue sauce.)
 Close the cover and cook for 10 more minutes.
 Ignore any flames shooting out of the barbecue.

 Remove the roast from the barbecue.
 Let it sit for 5 minutes before carving.